-A. Permit required.
-An agricultural drainage permit shall be required prior to commencing any agricultural drainage involving construction or modification of drainage facilities or related work, including preparatory land clearing, vegetation removal, or other ground disturbance, except where exempted from permit requirements by Subsection C. A separate agricultural drainage permit shall be required for each site.

-B. Designation and performance.
-All agricultural drainage involving construction or modification of drainage facilities shall be designated "engineered agricultural drainage," and shall be performed in compliance with approved plans and specifications prepared by a civil engineer.

-C. Exemptions from permit requirements.
-The following agricultural drainage activities are exempt from the provisions of this section and may be conducted without obtaining an agricultural drainage permit, provided that these activities shall still be subject to the standards in Article 1820 and the department's best management practices for new vineyard and orchard development, vineyard and orchard replanting, and agricultural grading and drainage.

-1. Drainage facilities for new vineyard and orchard development, vineyard and orchard replanting, andor agricultural grading.
-Where authorized by a valid new vineyard and orchard development, vineyard and orchard replanting, or agricultural grading permit, cC onstruction or modification of drainage facilities for new vineyard and orchard development, vineyard and orchard replanting, andor agricultural grading where authorized by a valid new vineyard and orchard new vineyard and orchard replanting, andor agricultural grading where authorized by a valid new vineyard and orchard replanting, or agricultural grading permit.

-2. Emergency agricultural drainage.
-Construction or modification of drainage facilities necessary to protect life or property, or to implement erosion prevention or control measures, where a situation exists that requires immediate action; provided that. oOnly the work necessary to abate an immediateimminent hazard may be performed prior to obtaining an agricultural drainage permit.
-The person performing the emergency agricultural drainagework or the property owner shall notify the agricultural commissioner and provide evidence acceptable to the agricultural commissioner of the scope and necessity of the emergency agricultural drainagework on or before the next business day after the onset of the emergency situation.
-The person performing the emergency agricultural drainage or the property owner, an authorized agent of the property owner, or other person with the written consent of the property owner shall apply for an agricultural drainage permit within ten days after the commencement of the emergency agricultural drainagework.
-The agricultural commissioner may order emergency agricultural drainagework to be stopped or restricted in scope based upon the nature of the emergency.
+- A. Permit required.
+An agricultural drainage permit shall be required prior to commencing any agricultural drainage involving construction or modification of drainage facilities or related work, including preparatory land clearing, vegetation removal, or other ground disturbance, except where exempted from permit requirements by Subsection C. A separate agricultural drainage permit shall be required for each site. - B. Designation and performance.
+All agricultural drainage involving construction or modification of drainage facilities shall be designated "engineered agricultural drainage," and shall be performed in compliance with approved plans and specifications prepared by a civil engineer. - C. Exemptions from permit requirements.
+The following agricultural drainage activities are exempt from the provisions of this section and may be conducted without obtaining an agricultural drainage permit, provided that these activities shall still be subject to the standards in Article 20 and the department's best management practices for new vineyard and orchard development, vineyard and orchard replanting, and agricultural grading and drainage. - 1.
+Drainage facilities for new vineyard and orchard development, vineyard and orchard replanting, or agricultural grading.
+Construction or modification of drainage facilities for new vineyard and orchard development, vineyard and orchard replanting, or agricultural grading where authorized by a valid new vineyard and orchard development, vineyard and orchard replanting, or agricultural grading permit. - 2.
+Emergency agricultural drainage.
+Construction or modification of drainage facilities necessary to protect life or property, or to implement erosion prevention or control measures, where a situation exists that requires immediate action.
+Only the work necessary to abate an imminent hazard may be performed prior to obtaining an agricultural drainage permit.
+The person performing the emergency work or the property owner shall notify the agricultural commissioner and provide evidence acceptable to the agricultural commissioner of the scope and necessity of the work on or before the next business day after the onset of the emergency situation.
+The property owner, an authorized agent of the property owner, or other person with the written consent of the property owner shall apply for an agricultural drainage permit within ten days after the commencement of the emergency work.
+The agricultural commissioner may order work to be stopped or restricted in scope based upon the nature of the emergency.